FleXoft/blog.fleischmann.hu/_posts/2022-06-21-Apple_Catalina2Monterey_upgrade.md

 <img src="images/Xcode_v13.4/Xcode_03.png">
 <img src="images/Xcode_v13.4/Xcode_04.png">

+**UPDATE:** The compillation problem solved: [NSBluetoothAlwaysUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothperipheralusagedescription) key was missing in Info.plist file.

-- so far incompatible Apps upgrade + CHECK: ✅
+- so far all incompatible Apps upgrade + CHECK: ✅
 - printer CHECK: ✅

+**UPDATE:** We can now print on an unsupported(???)
+Xerox 3140 laserprinter on macOS Monterey: [link](https://github.com/FleXoft/Xerox-Phaser-3140-3155-macOS-Catalina-Big-Sur-Monterey-driver)

 - Steam CHECK: ✅ (No more Steel Storm: Burning Retribution!
-I will never know why it ran on Catalina and why it still sometimes successfully starts on Monetery, but not always... 😢)
+I will never know why it ran on Catalina and why it still sometimes successfully starts on macOS Monetery, but not always... 😢)
 - jekyll CHECK: ✅ (ruby v3 and jekyll reinstall needed!
-Some ruby cleaning may need in the close future...)
+Some ruby cleaning may also need to be done in the near future...)

 <pre class="terminal">
 $ <strong>brew reinstall ruby</strong>